ocelot-cloud/docs/content/docs/overview/frequently-asked-questions.md

 * **Metadata Collection**: Proton can still collect metadata about user activity, such as timestamps, IP addresses, and interaction patterns, which can provide insight into usage even when content remains private.
 * **Legal Compliance**: Proton is subject to the laws of the country in which it operates (Switzerland).
 If a government requests collected data or imposes certain regulations, such as monitoring your activity, Proton must comply, even if they don't want to, which could compromise user privacy.
 * **Internet Exposure**: Proton's servers are accessible via the Internet, creating potential attack vectors.
 In contrast, self-hosted infrastructure can be installed in a private network, reducing exposure to Internet-based threats.
-* **Limited Customization**: Because Proton manages its own servers, users cannot customize the infrastructure or integrate additional apps.
+* **Limited Features and Customization**: Because Proton manages its own servers, users cannot customize the infrastructure or integrate additional apps.
 Self-hosting provides full control over software, configurations, and custom integrations.
 * **Vendor Lock-In**: Users are subject to Proton's pricing and policies, as the company maintains full control over its servers.
 A potentially costly data migration may be required if their terms become unfavorable.

 Ocelot-Cloud can be used as a SaaS.
 You can install end-to-end encrypted apps like {{< external_link "https://www.vaultwarden.net/" "Vaultwarden" >}} or {{< external_link "https://cryptpad.org/" "Cryptpad" >}} bringing a similar mix of convenience and privacy as Proton.
 But with Ocelot-Cloud you have the option to switch to self-hosting with ease at any time.